alexamog/forensic-parser-tool/Explanations/ENDIANNESS.md

 # Endianness

-Endianness is essential when manually inspecting raw hex in a hex editor or writing parsers, because it tells you the correct order to read multi-byte values — getting it wrong means misreading critical forensic evidence like volume serial numbers.
+Endianness is essential when manually inspecting raw hex in a hex editor or writing parsers, because it tells you the correct order to read multi-byte values.

 Endianness describes which end of a multi-byte number gets stored first in memory — either the big end or the little end.